-Stuart counsels clients on labor harmony issues and on construction projects, and he has resolved disputes arising from charges filed with the National Labor Relations Board (NLRB).
+Stuart counsels clients on labor harmony issues on construction projects, and has resolved disputes arising from charges filed with the National Labor Relations Board (NLRB).

 - Represented the developers of a significant build-to-suit office campus in Northwest Houston, which features two LEED certified office buildings and adjacent parking garage.
 Drafted and negotiated all construction, engineering, and design agreements, as well as assisted with bid review and selection of contractor.
 Both buildings serve as global headquarters for a leading independent energy company engaged in worldwide oil and gas exploration and production.

 - Represented the developer of Hess Tower, a 29 story office building in downtown Houston, in all construction, engineering, and design agreements related to the project.

 - Represented a joint venture partner in the development of medical office building at The University Medical Center of Princeton at Plainsboro, NJ.
 Drafted and negotiated all construction, engineering, tenant fit-out, and design agreements, including compliance with various redevelopment agreements and related Township and landowner lease issues.
 Also assisted with bid review, selection of contractor, and dispute resolution.